drunkleen/leenfetch/README.md

 **** -->

 ##### A fast, minimal, and customizable system information tool built in Rust — your alternative to Neofetch, for real power users.
+Includes JSON output and remote fetching over SSH.

 > ⚠️ **LeenFetch is under active development.
 Expect bugs and improvements regularly!**